HwWobbe/DefinitiveData-DeltaAlerts/DefDataTasks.md

 ### DefData Tasks ...

-* Document the most reliable DefData triggers
+* Document the most reliable DefData triggers; like a residential move
 * Incorporate the Banks development at GitHub ideas
 * Craft scenarios that demonstrate the supporting Business opportunities
 * Started formatting this repo's wiki https://github.com/HwWobbe/DefinitiveData-DeltaAlerts/wiki (wiki)